 - All the email contacts, conversations, forms, contracts and emails you receive from your customers form a part of raw data.

 - When you store it in a structured way complete with profiling and notes, you reach the second stage of the data life cycle where it becomes processed data.

 - The third stage is data insights where you start extracting information from data through various analytics tools and reports.

 - So it is very important you monetize your data by implementing changes or improvements based on insights received from reports.

 Do this exercise regularly and leach out all value from your data until it becomes redundant.
 Once that is done, you can go on to remove redundant data.
-Docsvault offers several features like email archiving, records retention, etc. that take care of removing unnecessary data.
-However make sure you are thorough with all applicable compliance laws before you do that!
+Docsvault Document Management Software offers several features like email archiving, records retention, etc. that take care of removing unnecessary data.
+However, make sure you are thorough with all applicable compliance laws before you do that!

-We hope you are making good use of all these tools and ensuring all the data in your organization in your organization is adding value to your business.
+We hope you are making good use of all these tools and ensuring all the data in your organization is adding value to your business.
 Remember to purge your repository from time to time removing all data that is not useful.